m5stack/Other_Examples-Core2_for_AWS/Amazon_Connect-Agent_Status/README.md

 When the CCP status is set to Available, the LED bars on the sides will change to green to visually represent them being available and red to show they're offline.
 This simple example can be expanded to utilize the display using the LVGL library and other hardware features documented in the device's [API reference](https://edukit.workshop.aws/en/api-reference/index.html).
 Some notable examples could be to display additional agent info on the screen, or setup for WiFi and other settings.

 ## Architecture
-Here is a high level diagram of how it works and the services used:
+Here is a high-level diagram of how it works and the services used:

 ![Amazon Connect Agent Status - workflow](docs/diagram.png)